ryjones/rl-report/main/fabric-gateway-java-repolinter-report.md

 - `src/test/fixtures/chaincode/node/fabcar/index.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `src/test/fixtures/chaincode/node/marbles0/marbles.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `src/test/fixtures/chaincode/node/fabcar/lib/fabcar.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `src/test/java/scenario/CleanupScenarioTest.java`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/test/java/scenario/RunScenarioTest.java`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/test/java/scenario/ScenarioSteps.java`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/test/java/scenario/SetupScenarioTest.java`: The first 7 lines do not contain the pattern(s): Copyright, License.

 </details>